July 16, 2013

 the average student not encountering unusual technical difficulties in

 two to three hours.
 (I know that I just told you to expect to spend six to eight hours doing this reading.
 How do two assignments, each supposed to take two to three hours, add up to six to eight hours?
 The answer is that it will take many of your classmates longer to do the reading than you think.
 If you aim for two to three hours, they should be confident that they can get the reading for your half of the class done in three to four hours.)
-You must turn in your assignment for the class by 5 pm Sunday afternoon eight days before the class scheduled for
+You must turn in your assignment for the class by 10 a.m on Tuesday morning, eight days before the class scheduled for

 your topic.
 Late assignments